-Many of our clients come to us with questions about whether they should consider investing in some form of income-generating asset.
+Many of our clients come to us with questions about whether they should consider investing in some form of income-generating asset to secure some highly coveted “passive income”.
 Examples include securities that pay steady interest or dividends, or real estate to provide rental income.

 The short answer is: well, it depends on your situation.